Kujawadl/obs-gm-overlay/README.md

   - [x] Create initiative overlay that tracks whose turn it is/how many rounds have passed
   - [ ] Allow GM to specify cooldown duration in rounds
   - [ ] Add optional alternative (MCDM) inspiration mode (teams go together and decide order on each turn)
-- [ ] Authentication
-  - [x] Add user accounts (SSO, don't want to deal with auth)
-  - [x] Restrict account creation to unique invite links (fewer users = more likely to stay in free tiers)
-  - [x] Link campaigns to users so each user gets their own private campaigns list
-  - [x] Secure all edit access to the user who owns that campaign
-  - [x] Overlays are readonly and always public
-  - [ ] UI improvements to error pages
 - [x] Production
   - [x] Host DB on AWS RDS (free tier)
   - [x] Host app on AWS EC2 (free tier)